Tuesday, 4 October 2005

-I haven't been depressed ever.
-I mean, there are days that I feel low but I have never experienced that bottomless pit of gloom that is depression, where nothing seems to touch you.
-Yet it is one of those things that make me most afraid.
-Pietro, our neighbour has that.
+Pietro, our neighbour has that kind of depression.
 His whole body changes.
 Becomes kind of stiff.
 He doesn't look up or move, remaining in the same position for hours, gazing into nothingness.
-He feels guilty to be alive, that he did not die when the Germans killed his sister.
-He had run away in the forest.
+He feels guilty to be alive, guilty that he did not die when the Germans killed his sister because he had run away in the forest.
 His sister wanted to come with him.
 "No you go back to home, you are safe there.
-Here you will slow us down", he had said.
+Here you will slow us down", he had told her.
 Germans won't kill young girls he had thought.
 Maria, 17 years, was shot dead in the village square with 34 other persons, as a reprisal for the Italian Resistance's attack on German soldiers.

 Perhaps we human beings have not evolved enough?
 We are still the hunter-gatherer-fighter needing challenges and if things go too well, if we don't need to run and rush, we get depressed?